 - Bay Laurel

 To plant it in the garden, dig a hole twice the size of the plant’s root ball.
 Incorporate a good amount of organic fertilizer in the planting hole.

-Regular watering is required only when the plant is young if you’re growing bay leaves plant on the ground.
+Bay leaf require regular watering only when the plant is young if you’re growing bay leaves plant on the ground.
 However, you must check the soil once in a while to see if the surface is dry, especially during the spring and summer.
 From fall and through the winter, reduce watering.

 Laurel does not have excessive demands on the soil; it grows in poor soil too except if it is heavy and clay-rich and causes waterlogging.
 Like many other plants, it prefers well-draining soil.